History of the Dallas Mavericks: 1988–1990: Injuries sting Mavs

 Despite all the changes, the Mavs remained in contention.
-However, their season effectively ended when James Donaldson went down with a ruptured patella tendon on March 10, 1989 and missed the rest of the season as a result.
+However, their season effectively ended when James Donaldson went down with a ruptured patella tendon on March 10, 1989, and missed the rest of the season as a result.
+They also traded last season's leading scorer Mark Aguirre to the Detroit Pistons for aging former top scorer Adrian Dantley mid-season.
 The Mavericks were left undermanned, demoralized and disheartened as they finished with a 38–44 record, losing the eighth and final playoff seed in the Western Conference via tiebreaker to the Denver Nuggets.
 It was their first losing season since 1982–83, which was also the last time they missed the playoffs.

 The Mavericks returned to the playoffs in 1989–90 with a 47–35 record, but it was another season of off-court chaos.
 On November 15, only six games into the Mavs' season, Tarpley was arrested for driving while intoxicated and resisting arrest.
 The team started 5–6 and MacLeod was fired, replaced by assistant coach Richie Adubato.
 The Mavs finished the season with four straight victories to surge into the playoffs, but went down rather meekly to the Portland Trail Blazers in three games.
 It would be the team's last winning season and last playoff appearance until 2001.